imalexianne/Blog-Post/README.md

 This project was generated with python3.6

 ## Project description
-An application by which a user is abble to sign up, to login, to be stored in the database, to be able to post a pitch, navigate on others'pitches and comment on them.
+An application by which a user is abble to sign up, to login, to be stored in the database, to be able to post a blog, navigate on others'blogs and comment on them.

 ## Project setup instructions